dbertella/create-react-app-redux/README.md

 I added redux and a couple of other needed package.
 I didn't want to depend from a router.
 I'll maybe add the `react-router` v4 to play with when they fix the integration with `redux`.

 I've added three different layout:
-- card style, with a button to show a map,
+- a card style, with a button in every card to show a single marker map,
-- map layout where you can see different record on it,
+- a map layout where you can see different markers on it (now limited for the quota),
-- table layout that is the complete list with every record.
+- a table layout with the complete list of record.

+All data can be filtered and ordered.

 ## Map layout issues
 It can be laggy in map visualization with that many markers but it's not the components fault of course.
 I have limited the markers array to 5 records at the moment because probably I reached the gmaps quota limit and I can't see much.